CORaleigh/ROD/app/pm_calendar/README.md

 >To run manually: cd app/pm_calendar  - must be on OakTree or connected via VPN
  _public_meetings_cal.rb_
-This will update the public calendar requests data set on Socrata
+This will update the entire public calendar requests data set on Socrata as a full replace of existing dataset.